Oct 24, 2017

 The 2018 Gold Wing's double-wishbone front-suspension system offers multiple

-benefits, the first being a reduction in shock transmitted to the
+benefits, the first being a reduction in shock transmitted to the handlebars, a

-accomplished through a design that incorporates a pair of forked arms, and does away with the
+a design that incorporates a pair of forked arms, and does away with the

 friction between the outer and inner tubes of telescopic forks.
 Total shock

-transmitted from the road surface to the handlebars is
+transmitted from the road surface to the handlebars is reduced by 30 percent.

-maintain a stability-enhancing 1,698mm wheelbase while simultaneously
+stability-enhancing 1,698mm wheelbase while simultaneously improving

-friction for both stroke and steering.
+for both stroke and steering.

 The double-wishbone front suspension system contributes to a more compact